tum-ens/UrbanHeatPro/README.md

 Input file (csv)
 ----------------
-Each building is described with the following information:
+Each building is described with the following information:\n
   A.	Area (required)
       Building ground floor area in m²
   B.	Use (required)